AuScope/geomodel-2-3dweb/scripts/input/README.md

 ## JSON Conversion Parameter File

 The conversion process uses a parameter file to convert the GOCAD files and create the model input file that enables the geomodelportal website (https://github.com/AuScope/geomodelportal) to display the converted files.
+These are named "XXXXXXXXConvParam.json", where XXXXX is the name of the model.

 There are four sections.
 The only compulsory section is "ModelProperties".